About the Children and Young People as Social Actors research

 Mark Henaghan, Dean of the Faculty of Law, has research interests that include family law, children's rights, law and the human genome, and the role of judges.

-Bryndl Hohmann-Marriott is a Senior Lecturer in Sociology.
+Bryndl Hohmann-Marriott is an Associate Professor in Sociology.
 As a family demographer, she focuses on young children’s family environment.
 Some of Bryndl’s research has examined fathers’ involvement with young children, and her current work explores the processes of adding siblings to a family.

 Emily Keddell’s research interests include: the links between child welfare policies and socio-political contexts, judgment and decision-making in child protection social work, and ethnic identities including the construction of multiple ethnicities.